 Since the onset of enzyme replacement therapy for Gaucher disease in 1990, Children’s National has been the regional center for the diagnosis and management of children and adults with lysosomal storage disorders (LSDs).
-As the largest program in the mid-Atlantic, the LSD program combines advanced clinical care with opportunities for participation in clinical and basic research.
+Our LSD program combines advanced clinical care with opportunities for participation in clinical and basic research.

 Our team members have extensive experience in the care of children and adults with LSDs such as Gaucher disease, Fabry disease, Pompe disease, and mucopolysaccharidosis types I-VII, as well as conditions such as Farber disease, Lysosomal acid lipase deficiency (LALD or Wolman disease) and Niemann Pick disease.
 Our clinic provides care for more than 50 children and adults with these rare disorders.

 Our program offers diagnosis, evaluation, and treatment of LSDs.
 We coordinate care for our patients with numerous other specialists such as cardiology, orthopedics, otolaryngology, pulmonology, neurology, muscular dystrophy association clinic, ophthalmology, neurology, developmental pediatrics, bone marrow transplant, white matter disease multidisciplinary clinic, and anesthesiology.

 We partner with our hospital’s infusion clinics (at our main hospital in DC and in Falls Church, VA) and local home infusion nursing companies to provide enzyme replacement therapies for Gaucher, Fabry, and Pompe disease, lysosomal acid lipase deficiency, as well as MPS I (Hurler Syndrome), II (Hunter Syndrome), IVA (Morquio A Syndrome), and VI (Maroteaux-Lamy Syndrome).